Validators

 Elixir's validator network is at the core of the network's technical infrastructure.

-Validators are a key component of the Elixir stack, responsible for executing the underlying algorithm and reaching consensus within the network.
+Validators are a key component of the Elixir stack, responsible for executing the underlying consensus and reaching consensus within the network.

-The parties running these infrastructure pieces are economically aligned with the network.
+The parties running this infrastructure are economically aligned with the network.
 The validator network operates off of a decentralized proof of stake system, meaning that 66% consensus is required to pass data to the relay nodes, which enforce this consensus.

 The controller, which is responsible for managing staking, rewards, bond pools, and slashing, calls Provable on-chain and receives an on-chain callback verifying or rejecting the order proposal from the auditor in the case of a dispute.
-If a validator is caught acting maliciously, its delegated token stake will be slashed (see "Dispute Resolution" for more information).
+If a validator acts maliciously, its delegated token stake will be slashed (see "Dispute Resolution" for more information).

-There will be a random component to each of the strategies we use.
-Our first strategy will be a variant of the infinite Avellaneda-Stoikov algorithm (see more here: Building Orderbooks), where instead of (T - t) linearly progressing to 0, the network approaches it as a random walk.
+There will be a random component to the algorithm used to build up orderbook liquidity.
+Elixir's first strategy is a variant of the infinite Avellaneda-Stoikov algorithm (see more here: Building Orderbooks), where instead of (T - t) linearly progressing to 0, the network approaches it as a random walk.
 The randomness for this will be generated within an SGX secure enclave with a VRF which can be synchronized across validators.
 Read more about how the network prevents gamification & builds resiliency here: Preventing Gamification

 Last updated